 - Foreign exchange risk defined as the risk of loss brought about by a change in exchange rates vis-à-vis the Bank's foreign currency holdings.
 The Bank's functional currency is the Euro but it operates in various other currencies, thus giving rise to foreign exchange risk. - Investments price risk defined as the risk of loss due to changes in the prices of investments.
 The Bank is exposed to investments price risk by virtue of its investment in equity securities, units in collective investment schemes, as well as by its investments in debt securities held in the 'Hold-to-Collect-and-Sell' portfolio.
-Following the assessment made in the latest ICAAP report, the Bank has confirmed that its exposure to this risk is immaterial. - Credit Valuation Adjustment ('CVA') risk defined as the risk of changes in the mark-to-market value of the Bank's exposure to its derivative transaction counterparties.
+Following the assessment made in the latest ICAAP report, the Bank has confirmed that its exposure to this risk is immaterial.
+The 'Hold-to-Collect-and-Sell' portfolio has been removed from the RAS as is not currently used. - Credit Valuation Adjustment ('CVA') risk defined as the risk of changes in the mark-to-market value of the Bank's exposure to its derivative transaction counterparties.
 The Bank is exposed to CVA risk by virtue of it entering into foreign exchange forward transactions both with its customers as well as its counterparties in order to hedge client transactions. - Credit Spread Risk in the Banking Book ('CSRBB') defined as the risk driven by changes in the market perception about the price of credit risk, liquidity premium and potentially other components of credit-risky instruments, which is not explained by interest rate risk in the banking book ('IRRBB') or by expected credit default risk.
 The Bank's exposure to CSRBB arises from its holding of financial assets measured at fair value through other comprehensive income and those measured at fair value through profit or loss.
-In the last ICAAP submission, the Bank concluded that its exposure to such risk is immaterial given that less than 10% of the bank's financial assets are subject to this risk.
-In fact, as at the end of the financial year ended 31 December 2021, financial assets accounted for at fair value amounted to just over 0.5% of the Bank's total financial assets portfolio.
+In the last ICAAP submission, the Bank concluded that its exposure to such risk is immaterial given that less than 10% of the Bank's financial assets are subject to this risk.
+In fact, as at the end of the financial year ended 31 December 2022, financial assets accounted for at fair value amounted to just over 0.4% of the Bank's total financial assets portfolio.